Playing D&D With Kids

 - It’s Your Game – Jeremy Crawford, one of the designers of the D&D 5th Edition rules said it best, “It’s your game.
 Do what you want to with it.”

 - Rule of Cool – In a roll playing game (RPG), the Rule of Cool means giving your players the chance to perform ridiculous stunts, bend or event break the rules of the game for the sake of an awesomeness.
 The trick is to know, when and where you can do this and be clear when you are allowing a rule to be broken.

 - Homebrew Rocks – Homebrewing means you are creating rules and content for your games.
 That content does not have to abide by the officially published rule books.
 You can create new races, spells, artifacts etc.

 - Characters Die – Like in video games, characters die.
 The trick is to make character death fun, meaningful and even epic, when you can.
 Like video games, dead does not always mead dead forever.
 You don’t have to play D&D on hardcore mode.
-There are numerous ways that the games allows for characters to be brought back to life.
+There are numerous ways the game allows for characters to be brought back to life.

 - Know Your Players – Some players are there to roll play preferring to act out encounters while other kids want to roll dice and kill monsters.
 Make sure to structure your games to suite your players or they will get bored and bail on you faster than Facebook friends on moving day.

 - Don’t Reinvent the Wheel.
 Steal It! – There is a huge trove of content already out there.
 Don’t try to create everything from scratch.
 Borrow elements from your favorite stories like Harry Potter, combine them with maps you download for free and top it off with monsters from an encounter generator for a fast and fun adventure.